Christine Brownrigg

 1980 John Peartree Gallery, Kingston, Jamaica Solo

-Example art computing publications (with D.Brownrigg except *)
+Example art publications

 Abstraction Using Mixed Global Transforms: Art and Aids to Art;